Friday, February 19, 2021 · 16 min read

 Clicking the “Setup” button on the far right of any message row opens the CAN channel setup screen shown below:

 DewesoftX makes it extremely easy to configure CAN channels.
 The software can import and export CAN DBC or XML files.
-DBC files are common files for CAN message and channel definition.
+DBC files are common files for CAN messages and channel definitions.
 After the import software will automatically set up all available CAN channels and decode CAN messages.

 Dewesoft was among the first DAQ system makers to fully implement CAN bus interfaces with their analog data acquisition system.
-Nearly every Dewesoft DAQ system has at least one CAN bus interface built-in as standard, and an additional dedicated CAN interface can be added internally, externally, or both, while still maintaining perfect synchronization.
+Nearly every Dewesoft DAQ system has at least one CAN bus interface built-in as standard.
+Additional dedicated CAN interface can be added internally, externally, or both, while still maintaining perfect synchronization with analog data.